CV

 Art Producer/Director; Photo-based Artist

-Board of Directors & Programming work
+Board of Directors & Programming Work

-2022— Founding Artistic Director Emeritus, Pride in Art Society—QAF/SUM gallery
+2022—Present Founding Artistic Director Emeritus, Pride in Art Society—QAF/SUM gallery

-2021— Vice-President On The Cutting Edge Society; On Main Gallery
+2021—Present Vice-President On The Cutting Edge Society; On Main Gallery

 2008—2021 Artistic and Executive Director, Pride in Art Society—QAF/SUM gallery